 99% of jobs offered via email are scams!!!!
 Assume any emailed job offer is a scam!
 Don't give the scammer the benefit of the doubt!

-1. No real company hires you without a personal, face to face, in person interview!
-Any job offer after an email, online, or telephone interview is always a scam, and there is no job!
+1. No real employer hires you without a personal, face to face interview!
+An email, online, or telephone interview is always a scam, and there is no job!

-5. If the company or agency does not have a website, the website does not work or was recently registered, its a scam and there is no job!
-Read http://www.scamwebsites.tk
+4. If the employer, employment agency, travel agency, or immigration attorney, does not have a website, the website does not work or was recently registered, its a scam and there is no job!
+Read Identifying Scam Websites

-7. No real company, agency, embassy official, lawyer, diplomat, etc. ever requires you to send money for a visa or work permit or other fee using Western Union, MoneyGram or Bank to Bank transfer.
+6. Remember, no real employer ever requires you to pay any fee for anything!
+No real employer, agency, embassy official, lawyer, diplomat, etc. ever requires you to send money for a visa or work permit or other fee using Western Union, MoneyGram or Bank to Bank transfer.
 Never ever pay money into an individual's bank account!
 No real embassy would ever request that you do that.
 When that happens, that tells you it is a scam and there is no job or visa!
-Read http://www.never-wire-money-to-strangers.tk
+Read Never Wire Money To Strangers

-8. All house supervisor, house keeping, house cleaning, nanny jobs, private nurse, domestic worker, etc. jobs asking you to pay for a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!
+7. All house supervisor, house keeping, house cleaning, nanny jobs, private nurse, domestic worker, etc. jobs requiring a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!

-9. All hotel job offers asking you to pay for a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!
+8. All hotel job offers requiring a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!

 Never ever send your passport or any other identification or document to an "employer."
 If the job is real, you will be interviewed face to face and then you can show them your passport in person.
 A request for a scan of your passport is almost always a scam!
 If you send a scan of your passport, the scammer can use it to steal your identity or sell it to other scammers!
 Scams could then be committed in your name and in a worse case scenario, bank accounts or credit lines could be opened, though most times the scammers only asks for the copy of your passport of other identification to make the job look real.